What is Guided Imagery?

 Second Principle: The Altered State

 Secondly, in the altered state, we're capable of more rapid and intense healing, growth, learning and performance.
 We are even more intuitive and creative.
-In this ordinary but profound mind-state, our brainwave activity and our biochemistry shift.
+In this ordinary but profoundly powerful, immersive mind-state, our brainwave activity and our biochemistry shift.
 Our moods and cognition change.
-We can do things we couldn't in a normal, waking state lift a tree that has fallen on a child; write an extraordinarily delicious poem; replace our terror of a surgical procedure with a calming sense of safety and optimism; abate a life-threatening histamine response to a bee sting.
+We can do things we couldn't in a normal, waking state lift a tree that has fallen on a child; write an extraordinary poem; replace our terror of a surgical procedure with a calming sense of safety and optimism; abate a life-threatening histamine response to a bee sting.

 The altered state is the power cell of guided imagery.
 When we consciously apply it, we have an awesome ally, a prodigious source of internal strength and skill.